gareth0712/my-chat-app/decisions.md

 ## Optimizations

 1. Initially, I assign current time `const time = moment().format('hh:mm:ss');` and initial message `message = '< ' + time` as variable.
 Later, I found that I can add the current time to message directly using `messageWithTime()` function without assigning any variable.
-2. I refractor time, broadcast, validator, logger and handle-messages to utils modules for ease of future enhancement.
+2. I added a logger for certain server activities, for example, connect to server, disconnect from server and error.
-3. I added a logger for certain server activities, for example, connect to server, disconnect from server and error.
+3. I make use of Eslint and Prettier to ensure my code is up to coding standards and consistent.